 Lake Oswego has the best schools in the state of Oregon; this is one reason why so many families want to live here.
 In all fairness to the surrounding school districts (which are very good), Lake Oswego does not have a diverse population.
 All of the other districts do.
 Check them out at: www.loswego.k12.or.us

 Downtown Lake Oswego offers fine shops and boutiques, and many different kinds of restaurants.
 (See www.lofa.org.)
 Outdoor art graces each downtown block, and is enhanced by beautiful hanging baskets, plaza plantings and green trees everywhere.
-Currently there is a massive condo project underway right in the heart of the shopping district.
+Currently there is a new condo project right in the heart of the shopping district, and plans for 120 room hotel.

 Spring brings the farmer's market season.
 Lake Oswego Farmers Market is held every Saturday from mid-May to mid-October.
 The European style market includes a wide variety of regional produce, baked goods and nursery stock, as well as live entertainment and great food.
 It is located on the esplanade in downtown Lake Oswego.